iterative/dvc.org/static/docs/commands-reference/status.md

 ## Description

-`dvc status` allows the user to inspect changes in the pipeline, checking which stages have changed hence requiring reproduction (meaning - `dvc repro`).
-Stages go out of date when the dependencies, code or data files, have changed from what is in the DVC cache.
-The output indicates what will be updated when `dvc repro` is executed.
+`dvc status` searches for changes in the pipeline, showing which stages have changed and must be reproduced (`dvc repro`).
+Stages go out of date when the dependencies, either code or data files, have changed from what is in the DVC cache.
+The output indicates the detected changes, indicating what will be updated when `dvc repro` is executed.

-If nothing differs between the current files and the cache, `dvc status` prints this message:
+If nothing differs between files in the repository and the data cache, `dvc status` prints this message:

 > Pipeline is up to date.
 Nothing to reproduce.

-Remember that the pipeline is calculated from the dependencies (`deps`) and outputs (`outs`) listed in the `.dvc` files and the `Dvcfile` (the stages).
-The message above therefore means that since these dependency and output files match the cached files the `dvc repro` command would do nothing.
+The first sentence means that no differences were detected, and the second therefore means that no stages would be rerun if `dvc repro` were executed.

 If instead differences have been detected, `dvc status` lists those changes.
 For each stage, that is for each `.dvc` file, or `Dvcfile`, it lists any changed dependency or output.

+The `dvc status` command runs in one of two modes, _local_ and _cloud_ (triggered by using the `--cloud` option).
+In local mode comparison are made between files in the workspace and corresponding files in the local cache (`.dvc/cache`).
+In cloud mode comparisons are made between the local cache, and a cache stored elsewhere.
+Remote caches are defined using the `dvc remote` command, and are most often used for sharing data between collaborators.

 ## Options

 * `-d`, `--with-deps` ...
 Applies whether or not `--cloud` is specified.

+* `-v`, `--verbose` displays detailed tracing information from executing the `dvc status` command.

+* `-q`, `--quiet` do not write anything to standard output.
+Exit with 0 if pipeline is up to date, otherwise 1.

 * `-c`, `--cloud` enables comparison against a remote cache.
+If no `--remote` option has been given, DVC will compare against the default remote cache.
+Otherwise the comparison will be against the remote specified using `--remote`.
+Using `--cloud` enables the remaining options.

-* `-a`, `--all-branches` shows the corresponding git branches.
+* `-a`, `--all-branches` compares cache content against all git branches.
+The corresponding branches are shown in the status output.
 Applies only if `--cloud` is specified.

-* `-T`, `--all-tags`  shows the corresponding git tags.
+* `-T`, `--all-tags`  compares cache content against all git tags.
+The corresponding tags are shown in the status output.
 Applies only if `--cloud` is specified.

 * `--show-checksums`  shows the DVC checksum for the file, rather than the file name.
 Applies only if `--cloud` is specified.

 * `-r REMOTE`, `--remote REMOTE` specifies which remote (see `dvc remote list`) to compare against.
 Applies only if `--cloud` is specified.

 * `-j JOBS`, `--jobs JOBS` specifies the number of jobs DVC can use to retrieve information from remote servers.
 This only applies when the `--cloud` option is used.

-* `-v`, `--verbose` displays detailed tracing information from executing the `dvc status` command.

-* `-q`, `--quiet` do not write anything to standard output.
-Exit with 0 if pipeline is up to date, otherwise 1.

 * `targets` names zero or more `.dvc` files